-As innovators, we’re required to make important decisions early without much data.
+As innovators, we’re required to make major decisions early without much data.

 When some of these decisions prove to be unworkable, they trigger late design changes and costly rework.
 They send teams backwards in the development process to redo work from earlier phases of development.
 The time from the original decision to the revisited decision is one long, slow learning cycle.